Disentangling Uncertainty in Machine Translation Evaluation: Experiments

-Applying MC dropout to $\mathcal{M}_\mathrm{Q}^\mathrm{HTS}$ (\textbf{HTS+MCD}) consistently improves UPS and ECE, compared to $\mathcal{M}_\mathrm{Q}^\mathrm{HTS}$ (\textbf{HTS}) alone, but it produces less sharp uncertainty estimates and negatively impacts the predictive accuracy of the model.
-In contrast, \textbf{DUP} seems to outperform other methods in terms of Sha., getting more informative and ``tight'' uncertainty intervals, while maintaining good performance for the other uncertainty metric as well as high predictive accuracy (PPS).
-Additionally, as we can see in Figure \ref{fig:epistemic}, the sharpness of uncertainty predictions increases for out-of-domain data in the case of \textbf{DUP} and captures nicely the increased epistemic uncertainty in such cases.
-In contrast, we can see that variance based epistemic uncertainty predictors cannot accurately represent the domain shift, while aleatoric uncertainty (\textbf{HTS}) remains the same.
-We provide a more extended analysis of this aspect in the App.~\ref{sec:app_ood_ext}.
+Enhancing $\mathcal{M}_\mathrm{Q}^\mathrm{HTS}$ with MC dropout (\textbf{HTS+MCD}) seems to further improve UPS and ECE, but produces less sharp uncertainty estimates and it negatively impacts the predictive accuracy. \textbf{DUP}'s main strength relates to provision of informative uncertainty intervals (changes in sharpness), while maintaining good performance for the other uncertainty metrics.
+As we can see in Figure \ref{fig:epistemic}, the sharpness of uncertainty predictions increases for out-of-domain data in the case of \textbf{DUP} and nicely captures the increased epistemic uncertainty in such cases.
+In contrast, we can see that variance-based epistemic uncertainty predictors are weaker in representing this domain shift and actually show the opposite behavior to the desired one, while aleatoric uncertainty (\textbf{HTS}) remains the same.
+We provide a more extended analysis of this aspect in Appendix \ref{sec:app_ood_ext}. \edit{Additionally, we provide the performance of the uncertainty predictors when applied to two other metrics, \textsc{Bleurt} \cite{sellam-etal-2020-learning} and UniTE \cite{wan2022unite} in Appendix~\ref{app:sec:other_metrics}.
+We observe similar patterns, but notice that \textbf{HTS} approaches require access to source segments to provide meaningful uncertainty predictions.}

-The findings on DA data are further supported by the MQM results, and we can see that the models achieve good performance for the \textsc{En-Ru} language pair, which is not available in the WMT20 MQM data used for fine-tuning.
-We also see that the \textbf{KL} model, despite having access to significantly less training data (see \S\ref{sec:setup}), achieves results that are close to \textbf{DUP}, specially for the \textsc{En-De} and \textsc{Zh-En} pairs for which it had access to training data.
+The findings on DA data are further supported by the MQM results especially for UPS, and we can see that the models achieve good performance for \textsc{En-Ru}, which is not available in the WMT20 MQM data used for fine-tuning (see Appendix \ref{sec:app_mqm_experiments}).
+We also see that the \textbf{KL} model, despite using significantly less training data (see \S\ref{sec:setup}), achieves competitive results and even outperforms other metrics for \textsc{En-De}.